Fast Training Dataset Attribution via In-Context Learning: Experiments

+To establish the reliability of the attribution metrics, we performed a fine-tuning experiment on the Olympic2024 dataset.
+Fine-tuning was performed incrementally, with the learning rate increasing progressively.
+Figures \ref{fig:SCM} and \ref{fig:CMF} demonstrate that the attribution values increase monotonically with fine-tuning, confirming that the metrics effectively capture the growing dependence of LLM on the data set.
+For both SCM and CMF, the Olympic2024 attribution values increase with fine-tuning, but CMF shows higher attribution values due to its ability to handle noise more robustly.
+These results validate the ability of the proposed metrics to quantify the influence of fine-tuned data on LLMs.

+The incremental increase in attribution values also reflects a nonlinear growth pattern, as the effects of fine-tuning diminish at higher learning rates, resulting in a plateau.
+This plateau effect is more prominent in SCM as it lacks the noise handling capabilities of CMF.
+This observation demonstrates the practical applicability of these metrics in scenarios where data influence evolves over time as a result of fine-tuning.

-\paragraph{Deep Dive into RAG Noise Effect} We compute the mean similarities and residuals for each model as shown in Table \ref{tab:similarities}.
-The high residual for Bloomz (-0.32) indicates that BoolQ contributes significantly to the output.
-When the BoolQ context is added, the model's performance changes markedly, demonstrating the influence of this dataset.
+\paragraph{Deep Dive into RAG Noise Effect} We computed the mean similarities (\(s_S\)) and residuals (\(r_{k, S} = s_{S\cup \{D_k\}}- s_{S}\)) for the BoolQ datasets in all LLM, as shown in Table \ref{tab:similarities}.
+These metrics provide a nuanced understanding of how data sets influence model outputs.

-The low residual for GPT-4 (-0.03) suggests that GPT-4 has been pre-exposed to similar data.
-The minimal change in performance with the addition of BoolQ context indicates that GPT-4 already possesses substantial knowledge from similar datasets.

-The positive residual for Mistral 7B (0.06) implies that Mistral 7B relies on the added context.
-This reliance on context suggests that the model benefits greatly from the additional information provided by BoolQ, indicating that it has not been exposed to similar data during training.
-However, this also introduces RAG noise, as the model's output can be significantly influenced by the context.

-The small residual for Phi-3 (0.03) shows partial exposure to similar data during training.
-The model benefits from the added BoolQ context but to a lesser extent, suggesting that while it improves with additional context, it already has some degree of relevant knowledge.